-Level 3 Award in Education and Training – AET (formerly PTLLS)
+AET Level 3 Award in Education and Training

 The AET training course is an introduction to teaching.
-The aim of the course is to give you an understanding of how education and training work.
+The course aims to give you an understanding of how education and training work.

 How long is the AET course?